Official language: Yugoslavia

 Sometimes an official language definition can be motivated more by national identity than by linguistic concerns.
-Before the 1991 Breakup, SFR Yugoslavia had four official languages—Serbo-Croatian, Albanian, Macedonian, and Slovene.
-Serbo-Croatian was used as a lingua franca for mutual understanding and was also the language of the military.
+Prior to the breakup in early 1990s, although SFR Yugoslavia had no official language on the federal level, its six constituent republics including two autonomous provinces accounted for four official languages—Serbo-Croatian, Slovene, Macedonian and Albanian.
+Serbo-Croatian served as the lingua franca for mutual understanding and was also the language of the military, as official in four republics and taught as a second language in the other two.

-When Croatia declared independence in 1991, it defined its official language as Croatian, and Serbia likewise defined its official language as Serbian.
+When Croatia declared independence in 1991, it defined its official language as Croatian, while the confederate union of Serbia and Montenegro likewise defined its official language as Serbian in 1992.
 Bosnia and Herzegovina defined three official languages: Bosnian, Croatian, and Serbian.
 From the linguistic point of view, the different names refer to national varieties of the same language, which is known under the appellation of Serbo-Croatian.

-It is said by some that the Bosnian government chose to define three languages to reinforce ethnic differences and keep the country divided.
-The language used in Montenegro, traditionally considered a dialect of Serbo-Croatian, became standardized as the Montenegrin language upon Montenegro's declaration of independence in 2006.
+The language used in Montenegro became standardized as the Montenegrin language upon Montenegro's declaration of independence from Serbia and Montenegro in 2006.